Glossary of Spells

 Spells of Finding

-Locate something or discern its nature.
+Locate or reveal something.
 Finding is sympathetic magic, and works best when you have something that resonates with the thing you’re trying to find.
 Without the principle of sympathy, it tends to be limited to your immediate area.

-Detect the presence of living creatures; intuit the distance and direction of an object’s owner; identify the properties of an item.
+Detect the presence of living creatures; detect the presence of traps or poison; intuit the distance and direction of an object’s owner; know where something came from.

 Spells of Flame